pwoolcoc/resume/resume.markdown

 ----

-> Specialties: Perl, Python, Javascript, Go, Erlang \
+> Specialties: Perl, Python, Javascript, Rust, Go \
 > BS in Computer Science from the University of Michigan-Flint

 ----